 What we’re doing

-Humanists UK consults with its members on human tissues and many other scientific and ethical issues.
+Humanists UK consults with its members on human tissues, human remains, and many other scientific and ethical issues.
 We welcome your comments on these subjects, which help us to form our campaigns.

 You can also research and take up these issues with your MP and/or local authority, or write to a newspaper.
 Our Take Action Toolkit has advice on how to go about this.